-- Must be a current School of Medicine graduate student seeking a degree through the Ph.D., M.D./Ph.D., M.D.+, E.D.H.P., or M.S. in Medical Sciences programs and have completed at least 1 year of the graduate program requirements. - 2) Must be in good standing and have achieved the basic milestones for their respective program. - 3) Must have demonstrated a strong record of involvement within their graduate program and service to the School of Medicine vision. - 4) May be nominated by a School of Medicine Graduate Faculty member, School of Medicine staff member, or School of Medicine student; up to 2 additional letters of support which provide insight to the nominee's breadth of service may also be added to the student's nomination packet. - 5) The Service Excellence award may only be received once.
+- 1. Must be a current MED graduate student seeking a degree through the Ph.D., MD/Ph.D., MD+, or EDHP programs and have completed at least 1 year of the graduate program requirements. - Must be in good standing within their graduate program and have achieved the basic milestones according to respective tenure within the program (including but not limited to: Formed an Advisory Committee, held appropriate Committee meetings, Degree Plan Approved, Preliminary Exams Passed, Proposal Approved and Filed, etc.) - 3.
+Must have demonstrated a strong record of involvement within their graduate program and service to the MED vision. - 4.
+Must be nominated by a MED Graduate Faculty member, staff member, or student; and have 2 additional letters of support which provide insight into the nominee's breadth of service. - a.
+Two of the three required letters of support must come from MED Graduate Faculty; however, the third letter may be provided by MED staff, students, or by an individual who has been directly affected by the nominee's service activities. - 5.
+Must have not received this award in the past.